EDITION 10 about OBOO,

 OBOO IS POPULAR AND SAFE

-10, OBOO began in resistance to the County Building Code, which was passed in late 2004 to let the County put fees on construction in rural areas during an
+10, OBOO began in resistance to the County Building Code, passed in late 2004 to impose fees on building in rural areas during an

 mid-2006, in response to great public pressure, the County